inkredabull/Management/README.md

 ### Meetings have agendas

 Meetings need to 1) have and 2) follow agendas.
 Sure, there can be space made for ad hoc discussions but I've far too often been in meetings that ran too long and wasted too much time  because there were lots of opinions and no focus.
-Agendas help provide focus.
+Agendas help provide focus and help avoid bikeshedding.

 ### Notes get taken